TaleTime/TaleTime_2/README.md

 ### Automatic creation of releases

-The app is released using GitHub's release system.
+The app is released using the GitHub release system.
 After adding relevant features or bug fixes a new release should be created.
 Releases do not need to be crafted by hand, there is a workflow for it!